mipyykko/nss-asteroids/README.md

 $ npm install -g typescript
 ```

 If something *still* goes wrong, you may have to build the packages yourself one by one.
 In `packages` directory there are three packages: `shared`, `backend` and `frontend`.
 Starting from `shared` (the others depend on it), `cd` to each directory and run `yarn run build`.
-Monorepos and TypeScript are evil, I tells you.
+Monorepos and TypeScript are an evil combination, I tells you.

 #### Usage